In This Article

 Truth: The business of hair coloring is a science through and through.
 And for those of us untrained in the art, it's also a tad intimidating.
 Hence why we personally choose to leave it to the professionals.
 (If you have a talent for successfully coloring your own hair, we commend you, and please do tell us all your secrets).

-However.
-Just because we leave the painting and mixing to our favorite colorists doesn't mean we're not curious about the process.
+However, just because we leave the painting and mixing to our favorite colorists doesn't mean we're not curious about the process.
 And lately, we've been confused about something: What is demi-permanent hair color and how is it different than semi-permanent hair color?
 We've been receiving some mixed signals on the matter, so we decided to get to the bottom of it.
-So if you've ever wondered what demi-permanent hair color is, how long it lasts, and more, you're in luck.
+So, if you've ever wondered what demi-permanent hair color is, how long it lasts, and more, you're in luck.
 Keep reading for everything you need to know about demi-permanent hair color, as three expert colorists sound off on the topic and answer all our burning questions.

 First and foremost, it's important to differentiate demi-permanent hair color between crème and liquid formulas.
 According to Zoë Carpenter for Joico, a crème demi-permanent hair color is an alkaline, ammonia-free product that comes in a variety of shades and has the ability to either cover gray hair or blend hair color in a safe and natural manner.
 In other words, it's not nearly as harsh as permanent hair color since it doesn't actually lift your base.
-"This technology allows a wide range of hair color choices with lots of depth and dimension," Carpenter iterates.
+"This technology allows a wide range of hair color choices with lots of depth and dimension," Carpenter says.
 "It also allows for tone-enhancing contour and lowlights without any fading or damage to the hair strand."
-(PSA: Joico will actually be launching a full range of these colors in May.)